 Katie is a Brooklyn-based artist and registered architect with a B.A. and M.Arch from Columbia University.
-She is a founding member of the Loud Objects, along with Tristan Perich and Kunal Gupta.
+She is a founding member of the Loud Objects.
 View Katie’s LinkedIn profile here, or contact her for her current CV.

 Selected past exhibitions:

 All Mad Here: M.O., 2017, New York, NY

 All Mad Here: super(un)natural, 2016, New York, NY

 Something In Mind: Living Machines, 2014 New York, NY

 George Walter Vincent Art Museum, 2014, Springfield, MA

 Rush Arts Gallery: CurateNYC Top 150, 2013 New York, NY

 Mighty Tanaka Gallery: The Devil in the Details, 2013 Brooklyn, NY